Etsy: Selling

 Creating a shop on Etsy requires creating and posting at least one listing in the shop, which costs $0.20.
 Each listing will remain on the shop's page for a maximum of 4 months, or until someone buys the product.
 The prices of products are set by the shop owner, but Etsy claims 6.5% of the final sale price of the listing and 6.5% of the postal fee.

 Additionally, Etsy has mandatory offsite ad fees of 12% or 15%.
 If a shop is selling less than $10K per year, they can opt out of offsite ad fees.
 However, once their sales reach $10K per year, offsite ad fees become mandatory and a shop cannot opt out.
 When a buyer clicks on an offsite ad and purchases from a shop, the seller is charged that fee on everything that is purchased, as well as any other purchases the same buyer may make within the next 30 days.
 This fee is in addition to the listing fees, credit card processing fees, and commissions that are charged on all sales.
+These payment processing fees (handled via Etsy Payments) vary depending on the seller's bank location; for example, sellers in the United States are charged an additional 3% plus a $0.25 flat rate per transaction.
 Only shops that met the $10K in the last year threshold when this fee was first implemented are charged the lower 12% fee.
 Currently, all shops that reach $10K in sales for a twelve-month period are charged the higher fee of 15%.
 Shop owners are sent a bill at the end of every month detailing the fees Etsy has charged them, and they have until the 15th of the following month to pay the fees.
 Sellers can choose which payment options to offer buyers, including credit cards, debit cards, and PayPal, among others.